adku1173/acoular/docs/source/index.rst

       - Description of the different download and installation options to get Acoular running on your system.

-    * - :doc:`get_started/index`

-      - The basics for using Acoular, explained with a simple example.

     * - :doc:`user_guide/index`

       - Detailed information on how to use Acoular for different tasks.

-    * - :doc:`auto_examples/index`

-      - Example scripts covering different use cases.

     * - :doc:`news/index`